What are organic foods?

 What are the benefits of eating organic foods?

 - Reduced exposure to pesticides and insecticides.
-This is a significant benefit of organic produce.
+This is a significant benefit of organic produce and grains.

 - Increased exposure to omega-3 fatty acids.
 Livestock fed through grazing usually have higher levels of omega-3 fatty acids, which provide healthy heart benefits.